torvalds/linux/Documentation/driver-api/usb/URB.rst

 After submission, ``urb->status`` is ``-EINPROGRESS``; however, you should never look at that value except in your completion callback.

-For isochronous endpoints, your completion handlers should (re)submit URBs to the same endpoint with the ``URB_ISO_ASAP`` flag, using multi-buffering, to get seamless ISO streaming.
+For isochroyesus endpoints, your completion handlers should (re)submit URBs to the same endpoint with the ``URB_ISO_ASAP`` flag, using multi-buffering, to get seamless ISO streaming.